Welcome to the Hedgehog Class from the amazing staff who will be working with your children.

 I am the class teacher for The Hedgehogs, Mrs Taylor, and I am brilliantly supported by my two fantastic assistants Mrs Young and Miss Sampson.
 We have worked together, in Reception, for over 10 years - following our philosophy of trying to make learning as fun and creative as we possibly can.

-Our days for getting changed for PE sessions are Thursdays and Fridays so please make sure that the children do not wear earrings on these days.
+Our day for getting changed for our PE session is Fridays so please make sure that the children do not wear earrings on this day.

 After a lovely leaf hunt around the school grounds, the children used glue to attach their leaves to a hedgehog outline inorder to create some lovely artworks.
 They loved comparing and sharing their leaves and selecting a button to add an eye.
 Well done little Hedgehogs.

 So that we can all get to know each other we have been exploring our faces and creating pictures of them.
 The children have loved using the iPads to create these vibrant pictures and enjoyed their time with an adult who helped them to create a painting of their face using the correct colours.

 A Visit From A Real Hedgehog!